LiteLT/RinBot/README.md

     - `BOT_SUPPORT_SERVER_INVITE` - The link to your support server.
     - `REPORT_EXCEPTION_CHANNEL_ID` - The channel where your bot will output any errors/exceptions thrown in the command.
 If Rin does throw an exception, it's unlikely I will help you resolve them.
     - `CustomEmojis` - An object of custom emojis.
 As there are so many emojis and you can't visually see them all, I can't help you retrieve all the images for each emoji.
 Use your discretion to figure out what each emoji would look like, or join the support server to get a basic grasp of what some may look like.
-7. Access the database file (`database.db`) and run the following SQL statements.
+7. Access the database file (`database.db`) and run the following SQL statements:

 <details>
   <summary>#7 - SQL Statements</summary>